sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_Guide/Appendices/tiapp.xml_and_timodule.xml_Reference.md

 <name>Fakeblock</name>
 ```

-On Android, if you change the name to a value that starts with a digit, you need to prefix the name in the activity with an undersore (\_) if you include activities in the Android section of the tiapp.xml file.
-For example, if you change the name to 2Foo the activity name will be \_2Foo.
+{{% alert title="⚠️ Warning" color="primary" %}}On Android, if you change the name to a value that starts with a digit, you need to prefix the name in the activity with an undersore (\_) if you include activities in the Android section of the tiapp.xml file.
+For example, if you change the name to 2Foo the activity name will be \_2Foo.{{% /alert %}}

 ### analytics